dikasvieln/am-daily-journal/content/posts/hiking-on-rainy-days.md

 title = "Hiking on rainy days!"

 +++
-Wanna go out on rainy days? or perhaps taking an overnight in the foothills?
+﻿Wanna go out on rainy days? or perhaps taking an overnight in the foothills?
 Backpacking through constant rain can still be quite fun if you're good at staying dry.
 And it's worth remembering that giant redwoods, a rainbow after the waterfall, and colorful wildflowers all made possible by the relentless pitter-patter of raindrops.

 if you adopt a proper attitude, you can learn to love hiking in the rain.
 In this article, I'll give you 10 tips for taking backpacking trips through the rainy season.